Introduction to Docker Stack

 Conclusion

-We use ‘docker stack’ most of the time while deploying applications in production to make it highly available.
-It only works in Swarm mode so we must have to activate or initialize Swarm mode.
+We use ‘docker stack’ most of the time while deploying applications in production to make them highly available.
+It only works in Swarm mode, so we must have to activate or initialize Swarm mode.

 Recommended Articles

 This is a guide to Docker Stack.
-Here we discuss the introduction to Docker Stack along with How Stack work in Docker?.
+Here we discuss the introduction to Docker Stack and How Stack works in Docker.
 You may also have a look at the following articles to learn more –